X

 • can be created or updated by any clinician.

-Plans can focus on a small subset of the patient’s health care or be created across a range of different conditions.
+Plans can focus on a small subset of the person’s health care or be created across a range of different conditions.

 The completed plan is shared electronically across the Canterbury health system.